govdirectory/website/DEPLOY.md

 ## Partial deploys

-By default Snowman caches all data from the used SPARQL endpoint therefore, to update data one needs to clear the cache(`snowman cache --invalidate`) however, for a large site like Govdirectory we often want to update only partial parts of the site to decrease to load on the SPARQL endpoint and to decrease build times.
+By default Snowman caches all data from the used SPARQL endpoint. therefore, to update data one needs to clear the cache(`snowman cache --invalidate`).
+However, for a large site like Govdirectory we often want to update only partial parts of the site to decrease to load on the SPARQL endpoint and to decrease build times.

-### Update all data four a country
+### Update all data for a country

 Govdirectory contains a helper script to clear the cache for all agencies under a given country.
 The country argument should match the "safe-name" of the intended query.